About Our Work • Health Careers Guidebook • Scholarships and Bursaries • First Nations Education Steering Committee

-FNHA's goal is to support the development of a culturally safe workforce for First Nations people, including increasing the number of First Nations people in health careers.
-Some current initiatives include:
+The FNHA works to support the development of a culturally safe workforce for First Nations people.
+This includes increasing the number of First Nations people in health careers.

 We provide province-wide guidance to support the development of health human resources strategies and plans within the FNHA regions.

 The FNHA Health Career Guidebook provides overviews to more than 70 health careers.
 You can download the whole guide or read it online on ISSU or open it to a specific career through the menu below.

 Tip: Connect with and research the websites of the professional college, association or union related to your specific health field of study such as registered nursing as they may offer support for their students and members.

 New Relationship Trust Foundation – Scholarship and bursary program administered by the New Relationship Trust Foundation on behalf of the First Nations Health Authority, which provides financial support to current post-secondary students pursuing health related studies.

 Indspire – Indspire is the largest supporter of Indigenous education outside the federal government.
 To date Indspire has awarded more than $54 million in scholarships and bursaries to 16,000 First Nation, Inuit and Métis recipients nationwide.